anux-linux/spring-otel-taskmanager/README.md

 # Task-Management Applikation with Spring Boot

-A simple task management web application based on Spring Boot and Thymeleaf.
+A simple task management web application based on Spring Boot and Thymeleaf fully dockerized and monitored with [OpenTelemetry](https://opentelemetry.io/docs/zero-code/java/spring-boot-starter/)
 This application allows you to create, edit, and delete tasks.

 ## Features